 Net wealth effect is the first and important aspect of the real balance effect.
-According to this interpretation, an increase in real balances produces an increase in spending because it changes one's net wealth holding, which by definition includes currency, net claims of the private domestic sector on foreigners and net claims of the private sector.
+According to this interpretation, an increase in real balances produces an increase in spending because it changes one's net wealth holding, which by definition includes currency, net claims of the private domestic sector on foreigners and net claims of the private sector on the government sector.
 Hence, consumption is a function of net wealth, rising or falling as real balances increase or decrease.